-This cabin sits at the far-east end of our property and is connected to the main lodge by a rolling path.
-It is the old homestead site of Mr. Gene Leonard, whom you’ll learn plenty about!
+This cabin sits at the far east end of the property and is connected to the main lodge by a rolling path.
+It is the old homestead site of Mr. Gene Leonard, who will be featured in lectures.
 The log construction is representative of most old Alaskan bush homes, and much of the furniture is handmade in the Alaska style.
 Imagine what life was like as a trapper here in the far north at the turn of the century.
-The cabin has a queen bed located in a separate bedroom, a simple private bath, additional sleeping for two people in single beds, and a large spacious living room.
-Sit on the porch and watch eagles fly by – or your helicopter landing nearby to pick you up for a mountain adventure.
-The cabin operates on its own generator, which your guide will gladly manage for you.
+The cabin has a queen bed located in a separate bedroom, a simple private bath, additional sleeping for two people in single beds and a large spacious living room.
+Sit on the porch and watch eagles fly by–or the helicopter landing nearby for the start and end of mountain adventures.
+The cabin operates on its own generator, gladly managed by the guide.

 The Red Lake Trail Cabin